sagemath/trac_to_gh/Issue 6377.md

 # Issue 6377: exp(x) is broken at x=Infinity and x=-Infinity

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6377

 Original creator: gmhossain